Guide

 • whether the climate calls for a higher-spec cold-climate system,

-• whether the installer is pricing a partial solution or a whole-home replacement, and
+• whether the installer is pricing a partial fix or a whole-home replacement, and

-• how much accessory or finish work the installation requires.
+• how much accessory or finish work the install requires.

 In plain English: house readiness and project scope usually matter more than square footage once you get past the first estimate.